b1tm4r/scripts/README.md

-# scripts generally for pentesting
+# Scripts generally for pentesting